-In contrast, I don’t remember when “zucca” arrived in Umbria.
-In our small rural region people used to be opposed to novelty, but it must have happened around the mid ’80s.
-Now we have pumpkin by the truckloads during the whole winter.
-We also have a clumsy version of Halloween when the kids don’t know what to do except dressing up and terrorize the bewildered village elders who have no idea what’s this new Carnival about.
-Only a few of them know you are supposed to give them candy when they turn up screaming at your door.
+I don’t remember when “zucca” arrived in Umbria, but it must have happened around the mid ’80s.
+Now all markets feature plenty of pumpkins and squashes during the whole winter.
+We also have a clumsy version of Halloween during which kids don’t know how are they supposed to behave, except dress up like witches and wizards and terrorise the bewildered village elders.
+Only a few of them know you are supposed to give them candy when they turn up screaming at their door.

-- 1 kg (2 lb) orange pumpkin or squash, cleaned and cut into cubes
+- 1 kg (2 lb) orange pumpkin or squash, cleaned and cut into cubes.
+In my experience, butternut squash works well in Italian recipes.

 - 1/2 cup white wine